 Meadow voles are capable of reproducing very rapidly.
 Female meadow voles become reproductively mature at only 20 days old.
 After reaching maturity, voles can reproduce continuously.
 Gestation of offspring takes less than a month, and weaning a litter of between 1 to 11 babies takes only 21 days.
 Meadow voles can continuously reproduce all year long, though they’re more prolific in mild weather.

 Under the right conditions, a single meadow vole can produce 12 litters of offspring a year.
 If each litter averages 5 offspring, that’s 60 new meadow voles a year!
-Those voles will reach reproduce mature in only 20 days and start having their own litters.
+Those voles will reach reproductive maturity in only 20 days and start having their own litters.
 You can see how vole infestations quickly grow out of control.
 Most meadow voles only live for about a year or a year and a half, indoors or outside.

 CONTROL AND PREVENTION